 For farmers, due to the lack of household-scale cold transportation and storage facilities, farmers usually harvest agricultural products when they are immature.
 Uneven maturity among agricultural products harvested and poor-managed household storage force farmers to sell their products with large volumes immediately in the peaks of their harvesting periods to maintain the product quality.
-The seasonality of agricultural production and abundant supply in short harvesting periods generate unstable flows of products and pose high risks for both agricultural producers and cold service providers at the early stage of cold chain flows.
+The seasonality of agricultural products and pose high risks for both agricultural producers and cold service providers at the early stage of cold chain flows.
 The market for agricultural household-scale cold storage technology and equipment, particularly for perishable products, such as high-value fruit and vegetables, is promising for cold chain suppliers in the future.